INRIA/velus/Readme.md

     $ $VELUS_DIR/velus -dclight $VELUS_DIR/tests/count.lus

+## Execution from Docker

+Note: this is the easiest method for compiling and running the compiler.

+We provide a pre-configured compilation environment in a Docker
+container:

+    $ cd $VELUS_DIR
+    $ sh run.sh

+This will start a container, compile the development and give you access to a Bash shell from which you will be able to run the compiler.

+## Execution from Docker

+Note: this is the easiest method for editing, compiling and running the compiler.

+We provide a Virtualbox image including our development as well as Emacs/proofgeneral and CoqIDE editors.

 ## Local installation

+Note: this is the most efficient method for editing, compiling and running the compiler.

 It also possible to build Velus locally, without resorting to a Docker image.
 Velus has been implemented in Coq.8.4.6.
 It includes a modified